Montepulciano Italy: Where Some of the Best Wine is Made

 Classification and Labeling

-There are three appellations in Montepulciano, and no official sub-zones:
+There are three appellations in Montepulciano:

 1. Vino Nobile di Montepulciano is one of Tuscany’s 11 DOCG appellations.